Transportation Department Mission

 - 8-hour Online Texas School Bus Driver Recertification - $60 per person, paid to ESC Region 4 (Proctor Agreement, tests, etc. sent to email@example.com)

 Any fee increases will allow us to cover our expenses and continue to provide you with quality trainers who will help prepare your drivers to operate your fleet.
 Thank you for your continued partnership with ESC Region 11.
 We look forward to great things in 2022-2023!

 - Walk-in - $25 (driver not preregistered) To avoid a walk-in fee, contact School Bus Driver Certification at firstname.lastname@example.org or 817-740-3605 in advance to register.

 Texas Department of Public Safety

 - School Bus Driver Training - Register for Training

 - The twenty-hour certification course for new bus drivers provides state-mandated training.
 Drivers completing this course will be certified to operate school buses in Texas.
-The cost for this training is $130.00.

 - Customized training in student management issues for transportation staff